banna61667/CSClub-Website/README.md

-# CSClub-Website
+# README.md

-We're building a Club Website for our CS club
+This project is CSClub-Website, a Club Website for the Computer Science club at Polytechnic School in Pasadena, California.